bcdev/lc-cci-toolbox/lc-user-tools/src/main/bin/common/readme.txt

                 output.
 This parameter can be omitted.
 The default is true.
             -PuserPFTConversionTable=<filePath>
                 Specifies the path to a user defined PFT conversion table.
-If not given the default LCCCI conversion table will be used.
+If not given the default CCI-LC conversion table will be used.
 For a description of the file format see further down.
             -PoutputAccuracy=<boolean>
                 Specifies the computation of the accuracy shall be performed and the result added to the output.
 This parameter can be omitted.
 The default is true.